What is the relationship between the Columbia and Barnard Theatre Departments?

 What awards and prizes are sponsored by the department?

-The Department offers the Kenneth Janes prize, which is awarded to a Barnard College junior or senior; it also nominates students for a range of prizes at Barnard and Columbia College.
+The Department offers the Kenneth Janes prize, which is awarded to a Barnard College junior or senior; the department faculty nominate a Columbia College senior for the Austin E. Quigley prize.
+The Department also nominates Barnard and Columbia majors for a range of prizes at Barnard and Columbia College.

 Are there any student clubs, committees, and/or activities offered within or through the department?